King Tide, Supermoon allows Atlantic's assault on battered East Coast communities to continue

-This latest King Tide event occurs after nearly a dozen homes along the Outer Banks, North Carolina collapsed into the Atlantic Ocean due to massive waves that were kicked up due to hurricanes Imelda and Humberto last week.
+This latest King Tide event is occurring after nearly a dozen homes along North Carolina's Outer Banks collapsed into the Atlantic Ocean due to massive waves that were kicked up due to hurricanes Imelda and Humberto last week.

-This latest King Tide event occurs after nearly a dozen homes along North Carolina’s Outer Banks collapsed into the Atlantic Ocean due to massive waves that were kicked up due to hurricanes Imelda and Humberto last week.
+This latest King Tide event is occurring after nearly a dozen homes along North Carolina's Outer Banks collapsed into the Atlantic Ocean due to massive waves that were kicked up due to hurricanes Imelda and Humberto last week.

 HOW TO WATCH FOX WEATHER